HarikowshikMolugu/searchFunctionality_Frontend/README.md

 •	Node.js: A JavaScript runtime for building scalable server-side applications.

-•	Express.js: A web application framework for Node.js.
+•	Express.js: A web application framework for Node.js

-•	Multer: Middleware for handling file uploads.

-•	dotenv: A module for loading environment variables.

-•	fs and path: Node.js modules for file system operations and path manipulation.

 ## Project Structure
 The backend follows a structured project layout: